-Sales training programs have a tendency to sprawl, so we recommend breaking key initiatives down into a simple set of objectives and actions reps and frontline managers can narrow in on to make incremental change.
+Sales training programs have a tendency to sprawl, so we recommend breaking key initiatives down into a simple set of objectives and sales activities reps and frontline managers can narrow in on to make incremental change.
 More on this strategic approach to sales training can be found in our Definitive Guide to Training and Coaching.

 8. Coach your coaches

-As we mentioned above, sales training doesn’t just impact reps: your sales managers also need to be trained on how to enhance rep performance through coaching.
+As we mentioned above, sales training doesn’t just impact reps: your sales managers also need to be trained on how to enhance rep and team performance through coaching.
 Too many businesses assume that because a salesperson was a great seller, they will automatically be a great manager.

 However, this isn’t the case.
 Frontline managers need just as much investment and support as reps in order to do their jobs effectively.
 To invest in sales coaching, clearly identify what good looks like in sales rep performance.
-Once those behaviors are documented, you can train coaches to not only inspect rep performance against those behaviors but to offer remedial support if they are failing to take key actions.
+Once those behaviors are documented, you can train coaches to not only inspect rep performance KPIs against those behaviors but to offer remedial support if they are failing to take key actions.
 This approach ensures your coaches know what they are supposed to do and say and when.